Columbia Generating Station

 Columbia Generating Station is a nuclear commercial energy facility located on the Hanford Site, 10 mi north of Richland, Washington.
 It is owned and operated by Energy Northwest, a Washington state, not-for-profit joint operating agency.
 Licensed by the Nuclear Regulatory Commission in 1983, Columbia first produced electricity in May 1984, and entered commercial operation in December 1984.

-Columbia produces 1,207 megawatts net of electricity, which is about 10 percent of the electricity generated in Washington state.
+Columbia produces 1,207 megawatts net electricity.

 Design and function

 Columbia Generating Station is a BWR-5.
 It features a Mark II containment structure.